Application Deadline: October 1, 2017

 Thank you for your interest in our residency program.
-We begin interviews in mid-October.
-Completed applications must be received by October 31, 2013, to be considered for the 2014 Match.
+We begin interviews in October.
+Completed applications must be received by October 1, 2017, to be considered for the 2018 Match.

-- Register with the National Resident Matching Program (NRMP) for an R1 position.
+- All applicants must register with the National Resident Matching Program (NRMP) for an R1 position.

-- Complete your application through the Electronic Residency Application Service (ERAS).
-All applications to our residency program must come through ERAS.
+- All applications to our residency program must come through the Electronic Residency Application Service (ERAS).

 - A complete application consists of the ERAS Common Application Form (CAF), medical school transcript, personal statement, USMLE scores (Part 1), Dean's letter and three letters of recommendation.

-- USMLE Step 1 must be taken prior to application and Step 2 must be taken before the match; you may not have any fails on either exam.
+- USMLE Step 1 must be taken prior to application and Step 2 must be taken before the match; we do not accept applications from applicants who have not successfully passed Step 1.

-We limit our interview days to 11 applicants per day, so once you receive an invitation to interview, please contact us at your earliest convenience to schedule your interview date.
+We attempt to limit our interview days to 12 applicants per day, so once you receive an invitation to interview, please contact us at your earliest convenience to schedule your interview date.

 There is a separate match number to apply to the Alaska Primary Care Track.
 To be considered for both the straight categorical program and the Alaska Primary Care Track, you must apply to each separately using their individual match numbers.